 b.
-Ground as a complement of Place
+Ground as a complement of Place0

 The data from Mari suggest that both strategies are used in the language.
-Specifically, PPs with a pronominal Ground must involve possession (Section 3.2), while PPs with a nonpronominal Ground appear to have a simplified structure, with the nominal phrase merged as the complement of the Place head (Section 4).
+Specifically, PPs with a pronominal Ground must involve possession (Section 3.2), while PPs with a nonpronominal Ground appear to have a simplified structure, with the nominal phrase merged to the Comp,PlaceP position (Section 4).

-&lt;sup>5 While in the cited literature the silent noun is usually referred to as PLACE, in this paper I call it LOCATION, to avoid confusion with the stative head Place projecting the PlaceP.
+5 While in the cited literature the silent noun is usually referred to as PLACE, in this paper I call it LOCATION, to avoid confusion with the stative head Place0 projecting the PlaceP.